2026 Outlook: Freight & Market Trends

 Gross is not profit

-Survivors protect net with tight deadhead control and strong paperwork habits.
+Survivors protect net with tight deadhead control and fast paperwork.

 Lane discipline wins

-Know where you win, stay there, and stop random repositioning that destroys margin.
+Know where you win, stay there, and stop repositioning that destroys margin.

 Relationships beat boards

-Build a small broker/shipper stack that values consistency and pays reliably.
+Build a small broker stack that values consistency and pays reliably.

 3. 2026 freight market outlook: the reset that rewards lean operators

-The last couple years felt like a crash.
-But it was a reset: supply and demand returned closer to normal behavior.
+The last couple years felt like a crash — but it was a reset.
 In the 2026 freight market outlook, sloppy costs and weak dispatch get punished faster.

 4. 2026 freight market outlook: cost per mile decides survival